ANGSD-wrapper/angsd-wrapper/README.md

 This package requires the following dependencies to work: [ANGSD](https://github.com/angsd/angsd), [ngsPopGen](https://github.com/mfumagalli/ngsPopGen), and [ngsF](https://github.com/fgvieira/ngsF) for various methods.
 In other words, angsd-wrapper depends on using the packages listed above to work.

 ### Download and install supported versions of dependencies
-Please run `angsd-wrapper setup please` to donwload and install the supported versions of dependencies.
+Please run `./angsd-wrapper setup please` to donwload and install the supported versions of dependencies.

 ## Supported methods